General FAQ’s

 How many calls does the FCFA respond to every year?
-In 2020, FCFA responded to nearly 4,000 calls for service, representing a 10.5% increase over 2019.
-Over 60% of total call volume was for emergency medical incidents.
+In 2024, FCFA responded to 4,792 calls for service, representing a 26.57% increase over 2023.
+70% of the total call volume was for Rescue and Emergency Medical Incidents.

 FCFA is an “All-Risk” Fire Department, what does that mean?

-FCFA firefighters are trained, outfitted, and prepared to deal with a wide variety of emergencies.
-“All Risk” essentially means the Department responds to all types of Fires, Medical Emergencies, Technical Rescues, Hazardous Materials and Fire Prevention Code Enforcement.
-Department members participate in a rigorous yearly training plan that covers the many types of emergencies encountered.
+FCFA firefighters are trained, equipped, and prepared to deal with a wide variety of emergencies.
+“All Risk” essentially means the Department responds to all types of Fires, Medical Emergencies, Vehicle Accidents, Technical Rescues, Hazardous Materials Incidents, Adverse Weather Events, and Hazardous Conditions.

 How does the FCFA function on a daily basis?
 Functions of the organization are divided into two primary areas, emergency, and non-emergency.
 Emergency operations consist of various fire incidents, fire alarms, medical calls, hazardous materials incidents, natural disasters, and automatic and mutual aid responses.
 Non-emergencies consist of fire prevention, training, maintenance, and public education activities.

-How do I get a copy of a fire or medical patient report?
+How do I get a copy of an incident report?
 Fill out a Request for Public Records form.
 Medical reports are confidential and can only be provided to the patient with proper ID or to a representative of the patient with a signed release.

 Where can I take household hazardous waste?
 We do NOT accept surplus or expired pharmaceuticals, needles/sharps, flares, fireworks, expired fire extinguishers, propane, paint, chemicals, etc. Please contact the San Luis Obispo County Integrated Waste Management Authority.
 They provide residents of San Luis Obispo County multiple locations to properly dispose their Household Hazardous Waste for free.
 The San Luis Obispo location is: Cold Canyon Landfill 2268 Carpenter Canyon Road / 805.782.8530.